aws-john/notable-lab/README.md

     ```

 * When asked for 'a friendly name for your resource', accept the default
-* When asked to 'provide a bucket name', accept the default
+* When asked to 'provide a bucket name', give ```lab-content```
 * When asked 'Who should have access', select
     ```
     > Auth users only
     ```
-* When asked 'What kind of access do you want for Authenticated users?', select
+* When asked 'What kind of access do you want for Authenticated users?', press the space bar to select
     ```
+    > create/update
+    > delete
-    > read/write
+    > read
     ```

 ## Push the Amplify Configuration

+Enter the command

 ```
 amplify push
 ```

+and respond to the prompts with the following:

 * When asked if you're sure you want to continue, press return
 * When asked if 'you want to generate code for your newly created GraphQL API', give 'n'

-At this point, amplify will build the Cloud Formation for your amplify project.
+At this point, amplify will build the Cloud Formation for your amplify project, which can take a few minutes to complete.

 ## Test!
 Assuming the push command completed successfully, type